 Another thing to note is the file type your phone uses to record.

-Idealy, you should get the option to choose your file type.
-Preferably AIFF, WAV or MP3, in the highest quality settings.
+Ideally, you should get the option to choose your file type.
+Preferably AIFF, WAV or MP3, in the highest quality

 With these file types, your computer and your editing software will know what to do with it.